ekuang7/Credit_Prediction/README.md

 ***Frontend***

 In the frontend there are express handlebars pages that login, register, logout, error, input for credit, approved and declined page.
-Express routes are used to handle inputs in the frontend, sending input to flask and receiving a response back etc.
+Express routes are used to handle inputs in the frontend, sending input to flask and receiving a response back etc. AJAX based client side javascript is used to create the interactive contact page.

 ***Technologies Used***